Elvis Andrus Preview, Player Props: White Sox vs. Tigers

 Elvis Andrus At The Plate

-- Andrus is hitting .243 with 15 doubles, a triple, five home runs and 24 walks.
+- Andrus is batting .243 with 15 doubles, a triple, five home runs and 24 walks.

-- Andrus has picked up a hit in 50 of 90 games this season, with multiple hits 20 times.
+- Andrus has picked up a hit in 50 of 90 games this year, with multiple hits 20 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.